It's Showtime (Philippine TV program): It's Showdown

 It's Showdown was a dance competition that premiered from October 30 to December 2, 2023, replacing Mini Miss U. The competition features the so-called "Classic Showtime" format: dance groups from around the Philippines battle and show off their dance skills in the "Showdance Arena" vying to become the segment's grand champion.
 It is open to all dance groups: all boys, all girls, all LGBTQ+, or mixed, and all ages 16 and up.
 At the end of the competition, Fresno Style PH was crowned the grand champion, with United Alliance in second place, and AMK Rock Nation coming in third place.
 The segment was replaced by Expecially for You.

 Mini Miss U

 Mini Miss U was a beauty pageant competition for kids aged 8 years old and below.
 Mini Miss U was first aired on January 6, 2020, but was cancelled following the COVID-19 pandemic and the ABS-CBN shutdown.
 Auditions for this segment was held starting on June 7, 2023.
 The segment then returned on June 19, 2023 and ran until October 28, 2023, where Arianah Kelsey Lasam was named the winner.
 She later became a member of Showtime Kids together with Enicka Xaria Orbe and Briseis Ericka Quijano who also became grand finalists after their respective stints in the competition.

 Showtime Online Ü segments

 Segments on Showtime Online Ü mirror those aired on its television counterpart, while also featuring exclusive content that is available only through the online platform.
-Selected segments are sponsored by Røde Microphones.
+Selected segments (marked with an asterisk *) are sponsored by Røde Microphones.